anu-git11/FaceMaskDetectionSystem/README.md

-# FACE MASK DETECTION SYSTEM with FACE MATCHING FROM SQL DATABASE
+# FACE MASK DETECTION SYSTEM using YOLOv5

 As of January 28, 2020, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has infected more than 100 million individuals worldwide and caused more than 2.1 million deaths.